Valley Sanitary Relief Phase III (13444)

-As part of a long-term effort to reduce basement backups and sewer overflows, MSD Project Clear is designing a project to construct approximately 5,500 feet of wastewater pipe in the cities of Ballwin and Clarkson Valley.
-The project is estimated to begin construction as early as the Summer of 2023.
+As part of a long-term effort to reduce basement backups and sewer overflows, MSD Project Clear is constructing a project to replace approximately 5,500 feet of undersized wastewater sewers in the cities of Clarkson Valley and Ballwin.

 Public Meeting - October 12, 2021